connornishijima/Pixie/extras/raspberry_pi/README.md

 # Pixie Python driver for Raspberry Pi

-This is a (mostly) complete port of version 1.2.2 of the Pixie Arduino library to a Python/SPI based module for Raspberry Pi!
+This is a (mostly) complete port of version 1.2.2 of the Pixie Arduino library to a Python/SPI-based module for Raspberry Pi!

 ## Notable differences: